 Once you have estimated the annual amount in today’s dollars that you will need for your student’s education, visit the College Board’s College Savings Calculator to see how much you will need to save each month to be ready when your child hits his or her freshman year in college.

-- State Sponsored Savings Plans.
-Federal law has created what are known as 529 Plans.
+- State-Sponsored Savings Plans.
+Federal law has created what is known as 529 Plans.
 These plans are sponsored by states and allow you to save for (and in some cases prepay) college tuition at one or more state-sponsored public colleges or universities.
 The major advantages of 529 plans are:

-- Income grows tax deferred.
+- The income grows tax-deferred.
 You will not pay federal or state taxes on the amount you set aside each month in these plans.

 - Distributions are not taxed federally.
 When you draw funds out of these plans, the money you draw out is not subject to federal income tax.